GioF71/upplay-docker/README.md

 ## Usage

-You can build (or rebuild) the image by opening a terminal and issuing the following command:
+You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command:

-`docker build . -t upplay`
+`sh build`

 It will take a while.
 When it's finished, run:

+`docker volume create upplay_config`
-`docker run --rm --user $(id -u):$(id -g) -it -e DISPLAY=:0.0 --net=host --volume=${HOME}/.Xauthority:/config/.Xauthority:rw --volume ${HOME}/.config/Upmpd.org:/config/.config/Upmpd.org upplay`
+`docker run --rm --user $(id -u):$(id -g) -it -e DISPLAY=:0.0 --net=host --volume=${HOME}/.Xauthority:/config/.Xauthority:ro --volume upplay_config:/root/.config/Upmpd.org upplay`

 This command should generally work.
-You might need to tweak the DISPLAY variable value, and of course binding "/config/.config/Upmpd.org" is definitely not mandatory if you don't need to maintain the configuration settings.
+You might need to tweak the DISPLAY variable value, and of course binding "/root/.config/Upmpd.org" is definitely not mandatory if you don't need to maintain the configuration settings.

 You can avoid the dependency with the terminal which started upplay by detaching the process, just add '-d' after 'run' in the previous command.

+Alternatively, you can just run the convenience scripts

+`sh run-upplay-docker`

+In case of need, you can reset your upplay configuration by typing:

+`sh reset-prefs`

 ## Menu Entry Installation